 OpenStack command line client tools for Pouta

-This article describes the power use from the commandline.
-If not done already, install the OpenStack tools.
+This article describes using Pouta on the command line.
+If not done already, start by installing the OpenStack tools.

-You can do most of the things you need from the OpenStack (Horizon) web interface of cPouta and ePouta.
-However, sometimes it's handier, or even necessary to use command line tools.
-OpenStack is divided into subcomponents that each take care of some specific task like managing virtual machines, volumes or images.
-Each of these subcomponents has its own API which can be accessed either programmatically or from a terminal using the command line tools that are introduced in this chapter.
+You can do most of the things you need in the OpenStack (Horizon) web interface of cPouta and ePouta.
+However, sometimes it is handier, or even necessary, to use command line tools.
+OpenStack is divided into subcomponents that each take care of specific tasks such as managing virtual machines, volumes or images.
+Each of these subcomponents has its own API which can be accessed either programmatically or in a terminal using the command line tools that are introduced in this chapter.